-The TAS5508A provides an 8×2 output mixer for channels 1, 2, 3, 4, 5, and 6.
-For channels 7 and 8, the TAS5508A provides an 8×3 output mixer.
-These mixers allow each output to be any ratio of any two (or three) signal-processed channels.
-The control parameters for the output crossbar mixer are programmable via the $I^2C$ interface.
+The TAS5518C provides an 8×2 output mixer for channels 1, 2, 3, 4, 5, and 6.
+For channels 7 and 8, the TAS5518C provides an 8×3 output mixer.
+These mixers allow each output to be any mix of any two (or three) signal-processed channels.
+The control parameters for the output crossbar mixer are programmable via the IC interface.
+All of the TAS5518C features are available when the 8×2 and 8×3 output mixers are configured in the pass-through output mixer configuration, where the audio data from each DAP channel maps directly to the corresponding PWM channel (i.e., DAP channel 1 to PWM channel 1, etc).